IE 11 is not supported. For an optimal experience visit our site on another browser.

 Britain's Prince Charles views two alternative fuel green trains during visit to Glasgow Central Station

-As Queen Elizabeth's oldest child, Charles has been at the very front of the line of succession since his birth in 1948.
-Since being named heir apparent in 1952 following his mother becoming queen, Charles has obtained many titles.
-In addition to being the Prince of Wales, Duke of Cornwall, and Duke of Rothesay, on April 9, 2021, he became the Duke of Edinburgh after the death of his father, Prince Philip.
+In addition to being the Prince of Wales, Duke of Cornwall, and Duke of Rothesay, among other titles, he became the Duke of Edinburgh after the death of his father, Prince Philip, in April 2021.
 Shortly after his mother's death, a spokesperson for the king told TODAY that he would be King Charles III.

 As a royal family member and son of the queen, Charles has spent a great deal of his life in the public eye.
 His marriage to Princess Diana — whom he married on July 29, 1981 — garnered international attention and then ire when his affair with Camilla Parker Bowles came to light.